FAQs

 You will be asked to sign a waiver releasing us from liability for breakage.
 We offer a 30% off any in stock frame in the event of breakage.

-Do you reward reviews and referrals?
+Do you reward reviews?

 We do not have a reward program for online reviews.
 We appreciate the positive reviews, but prefer that you email us if we did not meet your expectations.
 You can find our contact info on the contact us page.